Get $15 off ED treatment (if prescribed). Start now

 3. DASH diet

-Dietary Approaches to Stop Hypertension, or DASH diet, is a diet initially designed to help people lower their high blood pressure (hypertension).
+Dietary Approaches to Stop Hypertension, or DASH diet, is a diet designed to help people lower their high blood pressure (hypertension).
 The DASH diet emphasizes eating fruits, vegetables, beans, whole grains, low-fat dairy products, and lean proteins, like chicken and fish.
 It also limits red meat, refined sugars, saturated fat, and sodium (no more than one teaspoon, or 2300 mg, of sodium per day).

 How does it work?